zetkin/contributors-reference/gettingstarted/DevEnvironment.md

 3. Hook up your local app to the Zetkin development instance at dev.zetkin.org.
 4. Make changes to the local code and test them in your new environment.

-Lets look at a case where you want to contribute to the Zetkin account portal (_account.zetk.in_) by slightly changing the style.
+Lets look at a case where you want to contribute to the Zetkin activist portal (_www.zetk.in_) by slightly changing the style.

 ### 1. Get the source code
 Code for the open-source official Zetkin applications is available on GitHub.